Paris Jackson Responds To Claims That She Is Entering Rehab Because Of Demi Lovato

-Actress and model Paris Jackson took to her Instagram Stories on Wednesday to clear up rumors that she is planning to check into rehab following Demi Lovato's reported drug overdose.
+Actress and model Paris Jackson took to her Instagram Stories on Wednesday to clear up rumours that she is planning to check into rehab following Demi Lovato's reported drug overdose.

 On July 24, TMZ reported that the "Tell Me You Love Me Singer," an advocate for mental health, overdosed on drugs in her Hollywood Hills home.
 Lovato was taken to the hospital and, hours later, her family released a statement confirming that she was awake.
 According to Entertainment Tonight, Lovato is still in the hospital.